extract 68 points landmark from mediapipe-468

 Identify real or fake faces in images

-Detect faces in images with ease
+Swap faces in images and videos

-Identify and mark facial landmarks in images
+Find and highlight face landmarks in images

-Swap faces in photos
+Swap faces in videos or images

 The Mediapipe 68 Points Facial Landmark is a facial recognition tool developed by Google as part of the Mediapipe framework.
 It is designed to extract and visualize 68 specific facial landmarks from images or video streams.
 These landmarks help in identifying key facial features such as the eyes, nose, mouth, jawline, and other facial contours.
 This tool is widely used in applications like facial analysis, emotion recognition, and augmented reality (AR) to track facial movements in real-time.